Anomalous pumping in the non-Hermitian Rice-Mele model: Introduction

-The rest of the paper is organized as follows: In Sec.~\ref{sec:Hamiltonian}, we introduce the model Hamiltonian in the presence of non-Hermitian term $\gamma$.
-This is followed by subsection~\ref{sub:unconpumping} where we analyze spectrum of static RM model and investigate the pumping by varying non-Hermitian parameter.
-In subsection~\ref{sub:analytics}, we provide analytical results for both skin and topological boundary modes localized at the boundaries.
-We then review Hermitian pumping under trivial and non-trivial pumping protocols in Sec.~\ref{sec:dynamicalRM}.
-This is followed by the conventional and unconventional pumping for the different values of non-Hermitian term in subsection~\ref{subsec:non-hermitianpumping}.
-Finally, we conclude with a detail summary of our findings and discuss possible future prospect regarding non-Hermitian TCP.
+The rest of the paper is organized as follows: In Sec.~\ref{sec:Hamiltonian}, we introduce the model Hamiltonian in the presence of the non-Hermitian term $\gamma$.
+This is followed by the analysis of the spectrum of the static 1D RM model and the investigation of the pumping by tuning the non-Hermitian parameter.
+After that, we provide analytical results for both skin and topological boundary modes localized at the boundaries.
+Following this, we analyzed the complex energy spectra for the non-Hermitian RM model utilizing the finite-size GBZ scheme.
+Moving on, we explain the emergence of second-order EPs in the static 1D model and characterise the gaps in the complex energy spectra.
+We, then, review Hermitian pumping under trivial and non-trivial pumping protocols in Sec.~\ref{sec:dynamicalRM}.
+This is followed by the conventional and anomalous pumping for the different values of the non-Hermitian term.
+Subsequently, we use the concept of non-Bloch Chern number to analyze the pumping phases in the dynamic case.
+We also provide an analytical description of how the variation in system size gives rise to exceptional edge modes in the dynamic case.
+Thereafter, we demonstrate the connections between various pumping protocols and the presence of gaps in complex energy spectra i.e. point gaps and line gaps.
+Finally, we conclude with a detailed summary of our findings and discuss possible future prospects regarding non-Hermitian TCP.